flybywiresim/docs/docs/pilots-corner/a380x/a380x-advanced-guides/oans-btv.md

 ## Approaching Runway Advisory

-If the aircraft is on ground and ground speed is below 40 knots, OANS continuously checks the aircraft protection area in front of the aircraft (as widge as the wingspan, foresight of 7 seconds) for runways.
+If the aircraft is on ground and ground speed is below 40 knots, OANS continuously checks the aircraft protection area in front of the aircraft (as wide as the wingspan, foresight of 7 seconds) for runways.
 When detecting a runway inside this area, an advisory is triggered on the PFD and ND.
 The advisory disappears, if the above conditions aren't met anymore, or the aircraft entered the runway.